 Marcy Syms is Chair of the Fund for Women's Equality.
 Ms. Syms served as a director of Syms Corp., a chain of retail clothing stores, from 1983, when she was named President and COO, until 2012.
 Ms. Syms became CEO of Syms Corp. in 1998 and was named Chair in 2010.
 Ms. Syms is also a founding member of the Board of Directors of the Syms School of Business at Yeshiva University.
 Currently, Ms. Syms serves as President of the Sy Syms Foundation and Founder and President of the TPD Group LLC, a multi- generational succession planning company.

-Carol Robles-Román is co-President and CEO of the ERA Coalition/Fund for Women’s Equality.
-Prior to joining the ERA Coalition, she was the President and CEO of Legal Momentum, where she spearheaded legislative, legal and policy efforts to ensure equal rights for women and girls, combat human trafficking and violence against women and to protect women’s economic security.
+Carol Robles-Román is Secretary of the ERA Coalition/Fund for Women’s Equality.
+Carol was previously the President and CEO of Legal Momentum, where she spearheaded legislative, legal and policy efforts to ensure equal rights for women and girls, combat human trafficking and violence against women and to protect women’s economic security.
 Carol was Deputy Mayor for Legal Affairs and Counsel to NYC Mayor Michael Bloomberg for 12 years.
 She served as a NYS assistant attorney general for civil rights.

 Diana Revson is a philanthropist and supporter of the arts and education.
 She is a Board Member at the Academy for Teachers and at the Gordon Parks Foundation.
 She previously served as the Director of External Affairs for The Gordon Parks Foundation and the Meserve Kunhardt Foundation.
 She was also a fashion editor at Videofashion News, was the Director of Public Relations at Henri Bendel and was a Fashion Editor at L’Officiel de la Mode.